BabylonJS/Documentation/content/controls/resizer.md

+---
+title: Resizer Control
+image: /img/pageImages/resizerControl.jpg
+description: The Babylon.js Resizer Control is a web control built on top of Babylon.js in order to accelerate the resizing of pictures in web pages with blazing fast speed.
+keywords: web controls, hardware accelerated, 2D, resize, scale, images
+further-reading:
+video-overview:
+video-content:
+---

 # Resizer Control

-The Babylon.js Resizer Control is a web control built on top of Babylon.js in order to accelerate the resizing of pictures in web pages.
+The Babylon.js Resizer Control is a web control built on top of Babylon.js in order to accelerate the resizing of pictures in web pages with blazing fast speed.

-# Introduction
+## Introduction
 It regularly happens on the web that one needs to resize a picture on demand.
 It is easy enough to do with static pictures and css, but what about capturing a frame from a video or a snapshot from a canvas ?

 Also this component can come in as a pair with the [Timeline](./timeline) and helps resizing thumbnails before uploading them to the GPU without relying on a separate canvas element and thus preventing the extra copies required.

 ![Resizer](/img/features/controls/resizer.png)

-# How to use
+## How to use

-## Installation
+### Installation
 To begin with the timeline, you first need to install the controls npm package.

 ```